Information and Resources for Prospective Students

 Candidates must submit three letters of recommendation with their VMCAS application.
 We highly recommend at least one be written by a veterinarian and suggest selecting an academic and an employment source for the remaining two.

 Select your references carefully and contact them early.
-If you haven't already, start building a working relationship with them now!
-Ensure the people you choose to write your letters of recommendation really know who you are, and share your educational and career goals with them.
+If you haven't already, start building a working relationship with them now.
+Ensure the people you choose to write your letters of recommendation really know who you are and share your educational and career goals with them.
 Ask them well in advance so they have time to prepare a genuine recommendation.
 Ultimately, select recommenders with whom you are most comfortable, with at least one being a veterinarian.
 Recommendations that can speak to both academic and non-academic experiences will provide valuable insights - these can be from faculty, advisors, or supervisors, for example.

 Additional Recommendation: